itsananderson/wp-api-cors/README.md

 If you're testing an Ionic app in the browser and authenticating using oauth1, you can make it listen on port 8080 with:

 `ionic serve --lab --port 8080`

+Hooks
+---

+The following hooks and can be used to extend the default functionality

+Filters
+---

+The following filters can be used to extend the default functionality